Batty for Bats

 "Everyone can make a difference in this world, but without the chance to see that personal power and responsibility, many students won't take that chance or step out of their comfort zone." - high school teacher, Ms. Hull

 A group of over 125 high school students participated in the service-learning project Batty for Bats.
-Ms. Hall infused the lessons In My Own Backyard and Understanding Advocacy.
+Ms. Hall led instruction in philanthropy and service-learning to help her students make real, meaningful connections to the community through the Learning to Give lessons In My Own Backyard and Understanding Advocacy.

 "It was really cool learning about all of my animal's adaptations.
 I never knew that bats were so important to keeping mosquitos in check," one student said.
 "This was a neat project.
-Not only did I get to learn about my favorite animal, (sloths!).
-I got to share out their awesomeness with my friends and classmates too," said another.
+Not only did I get to learn about my favorite animal, sloths, I got to share out their awesomeness with my friends and classmates too," said another.

 "These students came in thinking that they couldn't make a difference," said Ms. Hull.
 "As we went through the process of the project, their confidence grew in both their art skills and their knowledge and ability to share their work with others in the community."